Meghan McCain Joining ‘The View’ Soon? Two Sides Reportedly Very Close To Completing Deal

 If Meghan McCain is joining The View, the deal may come very quickly.
 Hollywood Life speculated that McCain may have already been in talks with ABC when she announced her departure from Fox News, noting the timing of her announcement was very close to Bila’s departure from the show.
 While the show officially said Bila is leaving to focus on other projects including her new book, there was widespread speculation that Bila’s tough line of questioning for Hillary Clinton may have played a role in her departure.

-CNNreported that Meghan McCain is in “late-stage talks” to join The View, but that the deal is not completed.
+CNN reported that Meghan McCain is in “late-stage talks” to join The View, but that the deal is not completed.
 It would not be a significant departure from McCain’s previous work.
-At Fox News she was a co-host of Outnumbered, which has a panel-style format similar to The View.
+At Fox News, she was a co-host of Outnumbered, which has a panel-style format similar to The View.

 McCain would also offer a conservative viewpoint while still being critical of Donald Trump.
-Like her father, Meghan McCain has been a frequent critic of the president including his treatment of women.
+Like her father, Meghan McCain has been a frequent critic of the president, including his treatment of women.
 After Trump’s Twitter attack on Morning Joe host Mika Brzezinski, McCain slammed Trump.

 What's ahead for The View after Jedediah Bila's exit?
 Reportedly, a conservative panelist like Meghan McCain: https://t.co/RuNsadm0Eg pic.twitter.com/680JMzyzzC